annleefores/cruddur/journal/week0.md

 **Create OU(s)**

-- Go to AWS Organizations console and start creating OU inside root.
-Make sure name and tag them when doing so.
+- Go to the AWS Organizations console and begin creating OUs within root.
+When doing so, make sure to name and tag them.
 - You have the permission to rename, delete, move OU(s), nested OU(s).
-- In most organizations OU(s) are created and set as standby OU(s) so that it can be allotted faster.
+- In most organizations, OU(s) are created and designated as standby OU(s) so that they can be assigned more quickly.

 <p><img src="media/week0/ou-2.png" alt="Diagram I created following the video" width="70%" alt="multiple OUs"></p>